luau-lang/site/_pages/typecheck.md

 Returns a fresh, mutable function `type`, using the ordered parameters of `head` and the variadic tail of `tail`.

+Generics and parameter names can't currently be set.

 ```luau
 types.copy(arg: type)
 ```